0xPolygonMiden/examples/playground/src/markdown/Explainer.md

 You need to prove before you can verify.

 ### Verify a program
-Ok, here you can verify that the given `stack_init` and `code` produce indeed the given `stack_output` and `overflow_addrs`.
+Ok, here you can verify that the given `operand_stack` and `code` produce indeed the given `stack_output` and `overflow_addrs`.
 Verify will verify a previously generated proof of execution for a given program.
 For the verification the proof is needed.